BIM45070 - Specific deductions: entertainment: gifts: exceptions: small gifts

 Gifts carrying a conspicuous advertisement for the trader

-Gifts, which contain a conspicuous advertisement for the trader, are, under certain conditions, not disallowed by ICTA88/S577.
+Gifts, which contain a conspicuous advertisement for the trader are generally allowed by the above legislation.

-• That the gift is not food, drink or tobacco, nor is it a token or voucher exchangeable for goods.
+• the gift is food, drink, tobacco or a token or voucher exchangeable for goods, or

-• That the cost of the gift (together with the cost of any other such gifts to the same recipient in the relevant tax period) does not exceed £50.
+• the cost of the gift, together with the cost of any other gifts (except food, drink, tobacco or a token or voucher exchangeable for goods) to the same recipient in the relevant tax period, exceeds £50.

 Common examples of allowable gifts are diaries, pens and mouse mats.
 The advertisement should be on the gift itself, and not just on the wrapping.